Take up a flexible law degree that works for you

 Recommended Study Pattern

-Students complete eighteen core (compulsory) topics including a capstone topic, and six option topics chosen from the study areas of: Applied Law; Commercial Law; International Law; and Research Paper.
+Students complete seventeen core (compulsory) topics and six option topics chosen from the study areas of: Applied Law; Commercial Law; International Law; and Research Paper.
 These topics aim to provide students with advanced knowledge of key areas of current Australian law that includes the extended understanding of new and developing areas of the law and legal practice and the ability to plan and execute a substantial research-based project, capstone experience and/or professionally focused project.
 It also offers students the opportunity to further their knowledge in interest areas.